VanZandtr/budget-app/README.md

 - Create custom budget categories with visual progress bars
 - Add recurring expenses that auto-deduct from your budget
 - Track one-time expenses with descriptions and amounts
+- Smart budget calculation - category budgets immediately deduct from remaining budget
 - Real-time budget calculations and visual feedback
 - Reset individual categories or the entire application
 - Data persistence using browser localStorage
-- Share your budget via URL with others
+- Share your budget via URL with data compression
+- URL character count warning to ensure compatibility
 - Responsive design for mobile and desktop
 - Visual indicators for budget status